-It's History of Magic with the Gryffindor and Scorpius can honestly say he's bored to death because Professor Binns?
+It's History of Magic with the Gryffindors and Scorpius is bored to death because Professor Binns?
 Just about the worst bloody teacher in the world.

 Beside him, Albus is already snoring.
-He sprawls all over his desk and his glasses are askew.
+He's sprawled all over his desk and his glasses are askew.
 Nearly everyone in the classroom is.
 Except for one glaring exception.

 "Professor Binns!" everyone silently groans as Rose Weasley's hand shoots up in the air for the tenth time that period.
 "Could you please elaborate more on the Goblin Wars?
 I'd like to know why Urik the Unclean overthrew his siblings and how he led the Great Goblin Massacre of 1250..."

 Scorpius is sitting in the far back, so all he can see is a sliver of that Weasley girl's back.
-He rolls his eyes slightly when he sees her nodding enthusiastically as Professor Binns explains.
+He rolls his eyes slightly when he sees her enthusiastic nodding as Professor Binns drones on.

 Scorpius feels slightly uncomfortable and shuffles in his seat.
-"Yeah."
-He finally says when Morag shoots him a suspicious glare.
+"Yeah," he finally says after Morag shoots him a suspicious glare.
 Because, you know, he's a Malfoy, he's supposed to hate all Weasleys.
 It's practically in his genetic code.

 (That's what everyone says, anyway.)